-Apple has gotten a lot of kudos in the security community lately about their approach to end-to-end encryption.
-WhatsApp and Signal have gotten headlines in years past.
-Tozny offers end-to-end encryption toolkits for developers, and we often get asked why you should end-to-end encrypt data when HTTPS is pretty secure.
+Apple gets a lot of kudos in the security community about their approach to end-to-end encryption.
+WhatsApp and Signal made headlines in years past.
+Tozny makes end-to-end encryption toolkits for developers.
+Customers ask regularly why end-to-end encryption is necessary when HTTPS is pretty secure.

-- How many times does data get decrypted and re-encrypted in its journey from your user to your system?
+- How many times does data get encrypted and decrypted on its journey from your user to your system?